collinanderson/go-make-things/content/articles/2022/2022-02-23-how-to-make-an-mpa-as-fast-as-an-spa.md

 Severs respond to HTTP requests in 14kb chunks.

-If you have, for example, a 250kb image, 18 small packets of data will be sent one-at-a-time for it: 17 packets 14kb in size, plus one not-quite-12kb one.
+If you have, for example, a 250kb image, 18 small chunks of data will be sent one-at-a-time for it: 17 chunks 14kb in size, plus one not-quite-12kb one.

 Each HTTP request adds a bit of latency to the rendering process, as browsers and servers do a little handshake dance with each other.